nemesissy/APITestNGExamples/README.md

 ### Pre-requisites ###

-* Im using IJ to create
+* I'm using IJ to create
-* Im using GRADLE to build
+* I'm using GRADLE to build
+* I'm usinf TestNG
 * I'm using Rest Assured

 ### Run all Tests